Veracode Glossary

 Flaw

 Potentially exploitable area, such as a coding error or defect, of an application.
-Veracode detects flaws during Static Analysis, Dynamic Analysis, or Manual Penetration Testing (MPT).
+Veracode detects flaws during Static Analysis.
 Veracode identifies flaws at the point where data leaves the application.
-For simplicity in user interfaces, Veracode generally refers to vulnerabilities from Dynamic Analysis and MPT as flaws.
+For simplicity in user interfaces, Veracode generally refers to flaws and vulnerabilities as findings.
+See finding.

 G